 Private/Alternative Student Loans

 Students should be aware that these types of loans are not subject to the same oversight and regulations governing federal loans and they do not qualify for the same benefits as federal loans.
-The terms and conditions of loans made under Title IV (Federal Direct Unsubsidized or Federal Graduate PLUS Loans) may be more favorable than those of private education loans.
+The terms and conditions of loans made under Title IV (Federal Direct Unsubsidized or Federal Direct Graduate PLUS Loans) may be more favorable than those of private education loans.

 Students initiate the private loan application process electronically through the lender of their choice.
 The lender will contact ICOM to certify the approved loan via an electronic certification form.
 If needed, a copy of the Self Certification form can be provided upon request.
 ICOM reviews each student’s eligibility and only completes certification for eligible students.